 This means that he believed that the ultimate reality was a spiritual one rather than a material one.
 In other words, he thought that the physical world we see around us is an outward manifestation of an underlying spiritual reality.

 One of the key ideas in Hegel’s philosophy is the concept of the “dialectic.”
-This is the process by which opposing ideas or forces come into conflict and eventually synthesize into a higher truth.
+This is how opposing ideas or forces come into conflict and eventually synthesize into a higher truth.

 For example, the thesis (an idea) and the antithesis (the opposite of that idea) come into conflict, and from this conflict, a synthesis is formed.
 This synthesis then becomes the new thesis, and the process starts again.